Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 6: Reorder, rename, add columns 🎓
-Write a query to extract format and row count from INGESTOR_EXECUTOR component.
+Write a query to extract format and row count from INGESTOR_EXECUTER component.
 Rename the field to fileFormat and rowCount respectively.
 Also, Make Sure Timestamp, fileFormat and rowCount are the first 3 columns

 Example result:</br>
 <img src="/assets/images/rename_reorder.png" width="700">